1. Home

 Learn What Score You'll Need and What Course Credit You'll Receive

-The chart below presents some representative data from a variety of colleges and universities.
+The table below presents some representative data from a variety of colleges and universities.
 This information is meant to provide a general overview of the scoring and placement practices related to the AP U.S. Government and Politics exam.
-For other schools, you'll need to search the college's website or contact the appropriate Registrar's office to get AP placement information.
+For other schools, you'll need to search the college's website or contact the appropriate Registrar's office to get AP placement information, and even for the school's listed, be sure to check with the institution to get the most recent placement guidelines.
+AP placement recommendations change frequently.

-The distribution of scores for the AP U.S. Government and Politics exam is as follows (2008 data):
+The distribution of scores for the AP U.S. Government and Politics exam is as follows:

 To learn more specific information about the AP U.S. Government and Politics exam, be sure to visit the official College Board website.